sonnny/picow_ble_nordic_spp/README.md

 cmake ..
 make

+a) you should have blink.uf2 under build directory
+b) press bootsel button of the pico w
+c) while pressing bootsel button, short run (pin 30) to ground momentarily
+d) release bootsel button

-you should have blink.uf2 under build directory press bootsel button of the pico w while pressing bootsel button, short run (pin 30) to ground momentarily rp2 should mount as storage copy blink.uf2 to rp2 after done copying, rp2 should start executing the code
+if the rp2 does not show up as storage, depending on your os give it time to enumate the usb, otherwise repeat c and d above rp2 should mount as storage copy blink.uf2 to rp2 after done copying, rp2 should start executing the code